ckyrkou/AIDER/README.md

 ## Citation Information
-Please cite the following paper if you find this dataset useful for your work:
+Please cite the following papers if you find this dataset useful for your work:

 C. Kyrkou and T. Theocharides, "EmergencyNet: Efficient Aerial Image Classification for Drone-Based Emergency Monitoring Using Atrous Convolutional Feature Fusion," in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 13, pp. 1687-1699, 2020.[paper📜 ](https://ieeexplore.ieee.org/abstract/document/9050881)